CT Scan of the Pancreas

 or had surgery.
 The technologist will use all possible comfort measures and complete

-the procedure as quickly as possible to minimize any discomfort or pain.
+the procedure as quickly as possible to reduce any discomfort or pain.

 What happens after a CT scan of the pancreas?